ouya/docs/unity.md

     }
 ```

-The cancel event indicates the request was cancelled.
+The cancel event indicates the request was canceled.

 C#
 ```